All Episodes

 They are scared to death.

-They have wagered everything on maybe being able to get Bush to change policy, to start withdrawing troops, uh, to listening to the American people, and it's just the opposite.
+They have wagered everything on maybe being able to get Bush to change policy, to start withdrawing troops, to listening to the American people.

 He is not wavering or caving in any way.

-Because they um uh they they've they've they've put all of their chickens in this basket, all their eggs, whatever the uh whatever the phrase is.
+And it's got them troubled because they've put all of their chickens in this basket, all their eggs, whatever the phrase is.

-So U.S. News and World Report their bulletins page has learned, quote unquote, I wonder how, Democrats on Capitol Hill increasingly concerned that President Bush will order airstrikes against targets in Iran in the next few months or even weeks.
+So, U.S. News and World Report, their bulletins page, has learned, quote unquote, I wonder how, Democrats on Capitol Hill increasingly concerned that President Bush will order airstrikes against targets in Iran in the next few months or even weeks.

-Because Democrats feel obligated to endorse the support or risk looking like they aren't supportive of the troops.
+And they're really worried that he will ask for a congressional vote of support because Democrats feel obligated to endorse the support or risk looking like they aren't supportive of the troops.

 They also worry that bombing Iran would take attention away from the troubled situation in Iraq.

-And see, this is cool and interesting because this, if U.S. news has got it right here, as far as what the Democrats have told them, the Democrats have done everything they can to isolate Iraq as something totally unnecessary and unrelated to the war on terror.
+And see, this is cool and interesting because this, if U.S. News has got it right here, as far as what the Democrats have told them, the Democrats have done everything they can to isolate Iraq as something totally unnecessary and unrelated to the war on terror.

 Anyway, things are heating up.